aguamelsu/Secret_friend_game/README.md

 - This script is part of the Oracle ONE Next Generation program.
 Intended to be a challenge to test my basic skills on JavaScript.

 ## How it works?
-- The game works by asking the user to input names for some of their friends.
+- The game works by asking the user to input names of some of their friends.
 It also accounts for malicious input by alerting the user if no input is submitted.
 - Once the user has finished listing all of their friends, the program "randomly" picks one of them and prints their name on the screen.

 ## Personal notes: